 - Salt and pepper to taste

-- In a large pot heat up the oil, add onion and fry for 2 minutes over a medium heat, stirring occasionally.
+- In a large soup pot heat up oil, add onion and fry for 2 minutes over medium heat, stirring occasionally.

-- Add carrots, celery, caraway, and fry for another minute.
+- Add carrots, potatoes, beets, celery root, caraway, and fry for another minute.

-- Add the sauerkraut, sweet pepper and stir and continue frying for another minute or so.
+- Stir in sauerkraut, sweet pepper powder and continue frying for another minute or so.